KULeuven-MICAS/snax-gemm/README.md

 ### Batch Stride GEMM
 The Batch Stride GEMM is built with the Block GEMM.
-It takes in an extra Batch configuration (B) except for the M, K and N. It also takes in six extra strides configuration, eg., ldA, ldB, ldC, strideA, strideB, and strideC, for computing the address for each sub-matrix in the block matrix multiplication and the start matrix for each batch.
+Besides  M, K and N It takes in an extra Batch configuration (B).
+It also takes in six extra strides configuration, eg., ldA, ldB, ldC, strideA, strideB, and strideC, for computing the address for each sub-matrix in the block matrix multiplication and the start matrix for each batch.

 #### Computation analysis
 Batch Stride GEMM does Batch number of the same size Block Gemm.